This Michigan Upper Peninsula Itinerary Helps You Discover a World Unto Itself

 Go just a bit farther and you’ll find yourself in a whole new world: the UP!

 Read on to get familiar with this Upper Peninsula Itinerary!

 Follow this 1 Week Upper Peninsula Itinerary

 Welcome to Upper Michigan.
 Michigan’s Upper Peninsula.
 The U.P.
 The Yoop.

 Internet and cell service are spotty between towns up here, but that’s ok.
 You’ll be busy taking in all of the natural beauty surrounding you- and consulting the map you just bought from the corner gas station because the Google Maps app doesn’t work so well here.

 If you’re lucky enough to get away to the U.P. with your kids anytime soon, here are a few places I suggest you visit.
 The order of listings is the order our family experienced them.
 We only had Monday – Saturday to explore.
 Wish our time would have been longer!

-After lots of driving, we crossed the Mackinac Bridge into the Upper Peninsula of Michigan, paid the toll, and wound our way westward, along the northern shores of Lake Michigan via US-2.
+Enjoy your drive across the Mackinac Bridge into the Upper Peninsula of Michigan.
+Pay the toll, and wind your way westward, along the northern shores of Lake Michigan via US-2.